AmitU's Journal - May 2023

 wasm functions

 do we allow people to write fastn functions in wasm?
 We can take a target specific answer here, we can say wasm is a target capability, and not fasnt capability.
 User then is in most control, they can opt in to go with wasm or not, and if they go with wasm they will get access to functions written in wasm, but their code will now not work in places where wasm is not available.
-The best solution seems we have interpreter, JS generator and opt in wasm.
-The interpreter can also use wasm is supported on that device as a optimisation.

 limits on RAM and CPU